-Cellular reproduction follows one of two cell division cycles: mitosis or meiosis.
+Cellular reproduction follows one of two types of cell division cycles: mitosis or meiosis.
 A cell reproducing through mitosis splits in two, following a series of steps that lead to the creation of two identical daughter cells.
-Only one cell is required to reproduce in this manner, and all cells created through mitosis are copies of the original mother cell.
+Only one cell is required to reproduce in this manner, and all cells created through mitosis are copies of the original mother cell, which serves as a basic cell division definition.
 Meiosis, however, involves a longer process that allows for the creation and joining of sperm and egg cells.
 Meiosis produces the cells required to create a new organism that differs genetically from both parent organisms.

 Sciencing Video Vault